dpedu/pyircbot/docs/api/modules/stockplay.rst

     fetching a report would take multiple minutes with more than 5 symbols, which would not work.

     For this reason, we update symbols at a low interval in the background.
-Every *bginterval* seconds, a task will be started that updates the price of symbols older than *rcachesecs*.
+Every *bginterval* seconds, a task will be started that updates the price of the oldest symbol.

     Estimated 5 minute (300), but likely will need tuning depending on playerbase